 - Expy The animatronic shark in the film is a dead ringer for the animatronic shark in Jaws

-- Fanservice: The carwash scene.
+- Fanservice Car Wash: The carwash scene.
 It features several young, attractive women in barely-there bikinis.
-This gets blended with Nightmare Fuel when the ghost shark starts gobbling them up and we see one girl trashing her legs as she gets yanked into a bucket of water and devoured.
+This gets blended with Nightmare Fuel when the ghost shark starts gobbling them up and we see one girl thrashing her legs as she gets yanked into a bucket of water and devoured.